Nashville Newspaper Apologizes For ‘Horrific’ Ad That Claimed ‘Islam’ Was Going To Deploy Nuclear Weapon In US

 — Alex Martin Smith (@asmiff) June 21, 2020

-“We are under conviction to not only tell you but to provide evidence that on July 18, 2020, Islam is going to detonate a nuclear advice in Nashville, Tennessee,” reads the ad, which can be read in its entirety via The New York Times.
+“We are under conviction to not only tell you but to provide evidence that on July 18, 2020, Islam is going to detonate a nuclear device in Nashville, Tennessee,” read the ad, which can be read in its entirety via The New York Times.

-The rest of the article consists mostly of the writer’s interpretation of Biblical prophecy that supposedly points to the nuclear device and the date of its detonation.
+The rest of the article consists mostly of the writer’s interpretation of Biblical prophecy that supposedly points to the weapon and the date of its detonation.

-Disguising advertising as a legitimate news story is a tactic as old as advertising itself, and indeed, goes on to this day in both printed news media as well as online.
-In most cases, newspaper editorial teams will make at least some attempt to vet such advertising to, at the very least, make sure it doesn’t violate the newspaper or website’s standards against, for example, hate speech.
+Disguising advertising as a legitimate news story is a tactic as old as advertising itself, and indeed, goes on to this day in both printed and online news media.
+In most cases, newspaper editorial teams will make at least some attempt to vet such advertising to, at the very least, make sure it doesn’t violate the outlet’s standards against, for example, hate speech.

-At The Tennessean, those processes seem to have fallen apart when it comes to that ad, said a spokesperson for the newspaper in an op-ed.
+At The Tennessean, those processes seemed to have fallen apart, said a spokesperson for the newspaper in an op-ed.

 “This advertisement should not have been published within The Tennessean and we are sincerely sorry that this mistake took place.
 We are extremely apologetic to the community that the advertisement was able to get through and we are reviewing internally why and how this occurred and we will be taking actions immediately to correct,” said Ryan Kedzierski, vice president of sales for Middle Tennessee.

-The newspaper has promised not only to investigate how the ad got through its vetting process, but to pull the ad from all future print editions.
-Further, the newspaper promised to divert the advertising dollars it earned from the full-page ad and donate it to the American Muslim Advisory Council.
+The publication has promised not only to investigate how the ad got through its vetting process but to pull the ad from all future print editions.
+Further, it promised to divert the advertising dollars it earned from the full-page ad and donate it to the American Muslim Advisory Council.

-Jeff Pippenger, who identified himself as the speaker of the Ministry of Future for America, the organization that paid for the ad, said that he is due a full refund of his money that he spent on the ad.
-Further, he said he stands by the content in the ad and by the website that it links to.
+Jeff Pippenger — who identified himself as the speaker of the Ministry of Future for America, the organization that paid for the ad — said that he is due a full refund of his money that he spent on it.
+Further, he said he stands by its content and by the website that it links to.